-- 1. The dual-training program is robust and complete (50 Points): - a) Related instruction supports the occupation and aligns with Minnesota Dual-Training Pipeline dual-training competencies - b) On-the-job training supports the occupation and aligns with Minnesota Dual-Training Pipeline dual-training competencies - c) Related instruction correlates with on-the-job training - d) The dual-training program results in dual trainees earning eligible industry-recognized degrees, certificates, or credentials in a timely fashion - e) The applicant validates procedures for tracking and evaluating dual trainee progress - 2.
-The applicant demonstrates ability to recruit, train, and retain dual trainees who are recent high school graduates or who recently passed high school equivalency tests (10 Points). - 3.
-The applicant demonstrates ability to recruit, train, and retain dual trainees who are employees of color, American Indian employees, and employees with disabilities (10 Points) - 4.
-Direct costs of related instruction (tuition, fees, books, and materials) are minimized for dual trainees (10 Points) - 5.
-Dual trainees will have additional employment opportunities as a result of the dual-training program (10 Points) - Projected increase in compensation for dual trainees as a result of the dual-training program (10 Points)
+- 1. Related instruction programs support eligible occupations and align with Minnesota Dual-Training Pipeline Competency Models (20 Points). - 2.
+On-the-job training plans support eligible occupations and align with Minnesota Dual Training Pipeline Competency Models (20 Points). - 3.
+The applicant demonstrates the ability to recruit, train, and retain dual trainees who are recent high school graduates or who recently passed high school equivalency tests (10 Points). - 4.
+The applicant demonstrates the ability to recruit, train, and retain dual trainees who are employees of color, American Indian employees, and employees with disabilities (10 Points). - 5.
+The applicant outlines plans for monitoring and documenting dual trainee progress (5 Points). - 6.
+The applicant outlines plans for evaluating the success of the dual-training program (5 Points). - 7.
+The applicant describes how direct costs of related instruction (tuition, fees, books, and materials) are minimized for dual trainees (10 Points). - 8.
+The applicant identifies and elaborates on additional employment opportunities dual trainees will have because of the dual-training program (10 Points). - 9.
+The applicant details the projected increase in compensation dual trainees will have because of the dual-training program (10 Points).